mulesoft-labs/data-weave-grimoire/Readme.md

 Then you go to your command line and type `dw --spell <wizard-name>/HelloWorld`

+### WARNING: Do NOT execute spells you don't trust

 ## How to test Spells locally before pushing to a repo

 Just run your dwl script with: